Jürgen Gröbler: Coaching career

-In August 2000, the month prior to coaching the coxless four to gold in Sydney, he took part in a 3-part BBC documentary entitled Gold Fever.
+In August 2000, the month prior to coaching the coxless four to gold in Sydney, he took part in a 3-part BBC documentary, Gold Fever.
 This followed him and the crew in the years leading up to the Olympics, showing the hard work and tough decisions he faced in the quest for gold.

 In 2000 he won the BBC Sports Personality of the Year Coach Award, and in March 2006 he was appointed an Honorary Officer of the Order of the British Empire (OBE) by Culture Secretary Tessa Jowell for his contribution to British sport.

 In August 2020, it was announced that Grobler was retiring as Chief Coach for British Rowing with immediate effect, then in September 2021 it was announced that he was joining the French Rowing Federation as Executive High Performance Consultant.

 Personal life

 Grobler lives in Henley-on-Thames with his wife Angela.
 They have a son, Chris.